saimadhur99/nlp-literature-review/README.md

 # Literature Survey Review on "Context-Based Sentiment Analysis"

-Here is the tentative list of papers that I would be using in the literature survey review on Context Based Sentiment Analysis:
+Here is the list of papers that I used in the literature survey review on Context Based Sentiment Analysis:

 ### pre-2010:
 - [An analytical approach to assess sentiment of text](https://ieeexplore.ieee.org/document/4579359)(2007)